Stylohyoid muscle: Innervation

 The stylohyoid muscle receives motor innervation from the stylohyoid branch of facial nerve (CN VII).

 Relations

 The muscle is situated anterosuperior to the posterior belly of the digastric muscle.

 Variation

 It may be absent or doubled.
 It may be situated medial to the carotid artery.
 It may insert suprahyoid muscles of infrahyoid muscles.

 Actions/movements

 The stylohyoid muscle elevates and retracts the hyoid bone (i.e. draws it superiorly and posteriorly).

 Function

 The stylohyoid muscle elongates the floor of the mouth.
-It initiates a swallowing.
+It lifts the hyoid bone upward and backward, allowing for the opening of the mouth.
+This helps in speech and swallowing.